LukeMilsom/T1A3---Terminal-App/src/README.md

 `$ install bundler`

-- Once bundler has finished installing, enter the following code to install the Gems required to run the application.
+- Once bundler has finished installing, Navigate to the gem_file directory and enter the following code to install the Gems required to run the application.

 `$ bundle install`